-Estate Planning is for everyone and is so much more than wills.
-Preparing your estate plan allows you to decide how you want to live now and whom you would like to benefit later.
-Most estate plans include a power of attorney, health care directives and a last will and testament.
-Estate planning may also include trust-based planning.
-You can call us at 352-448-4500 or contact our law firm by email to get started!
-We look forward to working with you.
+Estate planning allows you to decide how you want to live now and whom you would like to benefit from your assets later.
+Most estate plans include a power of attorney, health care directives, one or more trusts, and a last will and testament.

-These are your instructions to medical providers regarding whom you want to speak for you if you cannot provide informed consent for your own medical treatment.
-They allow your agent to assist in medical decision making if you are seriously ill, injured, in the late stages of a life limiting illness or at the end of life.
-Planning ahead allows your voice to be heard when you cannot speak for yourself.
+A health care directive contains your instructions to medical providers regarding whom you want to speak for you if you cannot provide informed consent for your own medical treatment.
+It allows your agent to assist in medical decision-making if you are seriously ill, injured, in the late stages of a life-limiting illness or at the end of life.
+Planning ahead by creating a health care directive allows your voice to be heard when you cannot speak for yourself.